Chan Chor Min Tong: Architecture

 The building at Jalan Kemaman is a one-story L-shaped house.
 It features a garden in the front containing plants that are commonly used for tropical remedies.
 It houses the shrine to Guanyin in the side wing, while the main shrine to the hall sits at the back.
 According to the elderly visitors, the roof used to be made of attap while the path was made of mud.
 The site has recently undergone renovations, with the roof replaced by a pitched roof and the paths paved with concrete.

 The Bassein Road house was built as a two-storey terrace house.
 The building is made of two houses separated by a courtyard with a connecting corridor.
 In the building, wide walkways and large living spaces exhibit the function of the house as a communal space.
 It also features a traditional kitchen and a garden.
 The use of the number eight in its architecture is also very prominent.
 The windows are octagonal in shape, and the double doors in the four walls in the courtyard adds up to eight.
-This would probably tie into the Ba Gua philosophy in Taoism.
+This would probably tie into the bagua philosophy in Taoism.

 Tropical considerations were also built in place, with both buildings featuring perforated windows as well as high ceilings and doorways that allow for ventilation.
 At Bassein Rd, Linoleum also lines the second floor and insulates against the bare concrete that rapidly loses heat at night.